2/12/2020

 speaker

-Okay and do you have any sense where you're booking the current, the new business coming on relative to the overall portfolio and insurance?
-What's the adequacy of returns there is?
+Okay.
+And do you have any sense where you're booking the new business coming on relative to the overall portfolio in insurance, with the adequacy of returns there is?

 speaker

-Yeah so we haven't changed much of a loss fix.
-Now I want to put things in perspective as well is that the rate changes that have taken place that we're talking about really started to be we believe you know enough above the cost trend since the middle of 2019.
-So it's a bit early and premature to make any changes to your booking your loss ratio you look at on an accident year basis plus you know things could develop on historic history all the accident years prior to 2019.
-So it's premature to make any comment and to loss pick as we speak.
-Frankly loss pick if they are to improve and we believe everything else being equal they should improve over the next couple of years they'll take no six to seven quarters to really see some good tractions and you know see some movement there.
+Yeah, so we haven't changed much of a loss fix.
+Now, I want to put things in perspective as well, is that the rate changes – that have taken place that we're talking about really started to be, we believe, enough above the lost cost trend since the middle of 2019.
+It's a bit early and premature to make any changes to your booking your loss ratio you look at on an accident year basis.
+Plus, things could develop on historic history all the accident years prior to 2019.
+It's premature to make any comment and to loss pick as we speak.
+Frankly, loss pick, if they are to improve, and we believe everything else being equal, they should improve over the next couple of years, they'll take six to seven quarters to really see some good tractions and see some movement there.

 speaker